top of page

 OS Website Pic_edited.jpg

 Harriet began dancing at the age of three, studying Ballet, Tap, Modern, Classical Greek, National Folk Dance, Musical Theatre, and Jazz.
 As a child, she was a regular finalist and medal winner at the All England Dance National Finals and performed several times at the Royal Albert Hall’s Dance Proms.
-Harriet also gained performance experience in local amateur and semi-professional productions.
+She also gained performance experience in local amateur and semi-professional productions.

 Her formal training continued at the Italia Conti Arts Centre in Guildford, where she discovered a passion for teaching and choreography.
 She has completed ISTD Diplomas in Instruction and Dance Education in Classical Greek, Modern Theatre, and National Folk Dance.
 Recently, Harriet achieved her ISTD Licentiate in Classical Greek and is now working towards the prestigious Fellowship qualification.